eventnetusa/eventnet/src/_posts/2017-06-28-why-you-should-outsource-your-next-brand-activation-8-reasons-to-hire-an-experiential-marketing-agency.md

       Any master of their craft tests their methods and adjusts to optimize success.
 The more years in the industry, the more opportunity there is to boil down a tried & true turnkey event production and management process.
-      *You*don’t have years to master event logistics, so hire a seasoned veteran!
+      *You&nbsp;*don’t have years to master event logistics, so hire a seasoned veteran!

       **4. Permits, Parking, Police**